apache/apisix/docs/en/latest/xrpc.md

 Currently, the steps for users to use xRPC are relatively simple and can be handled quickly in just two steps.

-1. First enable the corresponding protocol in `conf/config.yaml`.
+1. First, enable the corresponding protocol in `conf/config.yaml`.

 ```yaml
 xrpc: